Terms and Conditions

 Our Complaints Procedure

-- Within three working days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
+- Within five working days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 We will also let you know the name of the person who will be dealing with your complaint.
-This will usually be the Head of the Department which dealt with the matter.
+This will usually be the Head of the Department which dealt with the matter, Roger Sands or Esther Gould.

 - We will record your complaint in our central register and open a file for your complaint.
 When appropriate we will investigate your complaint by examining the relevant file.

-- At this stage, if you are still not satisfied or we are unable to resolve your complaint, you can request that your complaint is reviewed by a member of our Management Board.
-We would generally aim to do this within 10 working days of referal to them.
-This will usually happen by the Management Board member reviewing the decision of Roger Sands, however in appropriate cases we may deal with the review in one of the following ways;
+- At this stage, if you are still not satisfied or we are unable to resolve your complaint, you can request that your complaint is reviewed by our Managing Partner, Alisa Willows.
+We would generally aim to do this within 10 working days of referral.

 - We may arrange for someone else in the firm who has not been involved in your complaint to review it, for instance if it is necessary for the reviewer to have specialist knowledge in a certain area of law.
 If this is appropriate we will let you know the name of the person who will be reviewing the decision.